Who we are

-This vulnerability is moreover intensified for unaccompanied or separated migrant children.
-We thus address these children’s needs with strengthened care and specific solutions.
+This vulnerability is moreover intensified for unaccompanied or separated migrant children; these children’s needs are addressed with strengthened care and specific solutions.

 Children and youth are at the heart of IOM’s global mandate on migration.
-IOM’s actions are guided by international law in this field, the International Convention on the Rights of the Child (CRC), in particular.
-We strive to address children’s unique individual needs which may encompass access to education, health care and psychosocial support as well as family unity and various protection measures to ensure children’s safety.
+IOM’s actions are guided by international law in this field, including the International Convention on the Rights of the Child (CRC), in particular.
+IOM strives to address children’s unique individual needs which may encompass access to education, health care and psychosocial support as well as family unity and various protection measures to ensure children’s safety.

-In our region, we advocate to promote child-sensitive migration policies and programming, alternatives to detention of migrant children and to facilitate children’s access to protective and assistance services that address their specific needs regardless of their migratory status.
+In the EEA+ Region, IOM advocates promoting child-sensitive migration policies and programming, alternatives to detention of migrant children and facilitating children’s access to protective and assistance services that address their specific needs regardless of their migratory status.
 IOM also works with partners to encourage responses to migration crises recognizing that children are entitled to specific rights, including protection.

 Lack of awareness of the rights of children and migrants, along with limited child-sensitive skills and practices, can contribute to rights violations against migrant children, as well as difficulties in identifying vulnerable children within migration flows.
-Therefore, we work to enhance governmental and non-governmental capacities to prevent, assist and integrate child protection systems for migrant children.
+Therefore, IOM works to enhance governmental and non-governmental capacities to prevent, assist and integrate child protection systems for migrant children.